wp-plugins/teachpress/readme.txt

 * BibTeX import for publications
 * BibTeX and RTF export for publications
 * RSS feed for publications
-* Course management with an integrated enrollment system
+* Course management with an integrated enrollment/assessment system
 * XLS/CSV export for course lists
-* Widget for displaying books in a sidebar
 * Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
+* NEW: Dymamic adding of new data fields for courses/students and publications

 = Supported Languages =
 * English
 * German
 * Italian (o)
 * Portuguese (Brazil) (o)